The List

 Good Enough?

 HIMHERANDIT Production / Part of #DANISH From the critically acclaimed, award-winning company behind Mass Effect and Champions comes a brand-new performance celebrating imperfection, queer joy and the courage to find your tribe.
 Good Enough? is a queer, quirky and boisterous physical theatre performance about reclaiming your story and having the courage to be loud, awkward and unapologetically yourself.
 This is not a show about perfect bodies or polished dancers.
 It's about the instinct to move, to express and to be seen – especially when language isn't enough.
-Nudity, Scenes of a sexual nature Age category: 16+
+Audience participation, Nudity, Scenes of a sexual nature Age category: 16+

 As Far As We Know